 What could be improved and would make the decision a no-brainer:

 - Self-fulfilled printing supported by SmugMug and streamlined through the same shopping cart.
 This is a big one for me as I am a New Zealand-based landscape photographer, and most of my customers are here in NZ.
-I sell large framed and canvas prints, and SmugMug’s print labs are all based in the US and UK, meaning shipping large prints is exorbitantly expensive.
+I sell large prints, and SmugMug’s print labs are all based in the US and UK, meaning shipping large prints is exorbitantly expensive.
 Self-fulfilled print sales would enable me to use my local print lab and offer free shipping in NZ.

 THANKS FOR READING!

 I love sharing my travel photos and stories here as well as teaching you how you can improve yours!
 Why don't you join me?